awslabs/aws-glue-schema-registry/README.md

  the POJO passed.
 This library can also inject additional information in the JSON Schema.

  **GSR Library uses the "className" fully qualified class name to deserialize back to an Object of the POJO.
- As of 2.0.0, className resolution is opt-in — see [Deserializing JSON into a Java POJO (className resolution)](#deserializing-json-into-a-java-pojo-classname-resolution).
+ Introduced in 2.0.0; disabled by default — see [Deserializing JSON into a Java POJO (className resolution)](#deserializing-json-into-a-java-pojo-classname-resolution).
  Until you enable it, the deserializer returns a `JsonDataWithSchema` even when the schema carries a `className`.**